MiamiOH-CSE274/Interactive-Debugging/README.md

 -------
 In the previous step, you should have discovered that the line “double p3x = sideLength -1;” is incorrect.
 Instead, it should be “double p3x = sideLength/2.0;”.
 Make the change, and re-run your program to see how it affects the output.

 * 12.a) What is still wrong with the output?
+There is still only half of a triangle

 Step 13
 -------